USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 #### Activities in FY 20:

 -   Open Source Community Development (Lead: J. Laura)
 -   ASC Software Portfolio Releasees (Lead: S. Stapleton)
 -   Indirectly addressed by ISIS Testing Modularization (Lead: J. Maple)

+#### Acitvities in FY 21:

+- Open Source Community Development
+- ISIS Application Modularization
+- ISIS PVL and BLOB Extraction

 #### Longer-term (5-year horizon):

 -   Evaluate the effectiveness of our efforts and make reasonable changes to our approach based on community feedback and lessons learned.
+- Support a planetary software stack composed of ASC and non-ASC software packages
+- Build and support the external development of community desired analytical tools that make use of our lower level, gold standard, libraries.

 ---

 ## Objective 2: Improve the performance of the code base and the user experience.
+The ASC will build, support, and integrate with the infrastructure necessary for users to install our software with a minimum amount of effort.
+The ASC will also release software at a cadence selected to support the largest possible subset of the community.
+Additionally, ASC will seek to improve the user experience by, when possible, reducing the total volume of data necessary to store locally and improving the overall performance (speed) of the code base.

 #### Ongoing Efforts: